Tamalpais High School: Mock Trial

 On February 7, 2009, Tam won its fourteenth consecutive Marin County Championship, with captains IndiAna Gowland and Frank Alarcon winning as outstanding prosecution attorney.
 Tam went on to win its second State Championship on March 22, in Riverside, beating the 2007 champions, Elk Grove High School.
 At State, Junior Ben Harris won the best constitutional advocate award for his role as pre-trial defense lawyer.
 At the May 2009 National Mock Trial Competition in Atlanta, Georgia, Tam ranked 6th in the nation.
 Tam extended its streak to 15 Marin County Championships on February 6, 2010, advancing to the California Mock Trial Tournament, held March 19–21 in San Jose.
 Tam finished in sixth place, with Junior Amanda Weinberg receiving a Special Commendation as Outstanding Prosecution Witness.
 On February 5, 2011, Tam won its 16th consecutive Marin County mock trail championship.
 They competed in the California state finals in Riverside on March 25–27, securing a fourth-place finish.
 Sophomore Anna Lipman received a Special Commendation as Outstanding Defense Witness.
 On February 4, 2012, Tam won its 17th consecutive county title, besting Terra Linda High School—its championship round rival for five years running—by one point.
 The team will go on to the State Competition in Sacramento on March 23–25.
 The winning ways continued on February 2, 2013, when Tam High claimed its 18th consecutive Marin County Championship, this time with a victory over a team from Novato High School.

 Vogelstein retired from his role as lead coach in 2018.
 He was honored by the Marin County Board of Education for 20 years of coaching the Mock Trial team.
 During his tenure, the team extended its winning steak for the county title to 23 consecutive years, and won three state championships and one national championship.

 Performing arts

-Tam High is the original home of the Conservatory Theatre Ensemble (CTE) (formerly Ensemble Theater Company (ETC)), formed by former student (Tam/Drake Class of 1952) and teacher Daniel Caldwell, notable alumni of which include Kathleen Quinlan, Michael Thomsett, Tupac Shakur, Beth Behrs, Bridgit Mendler, and Courtney Thorne-Smith.
+Tam High is the original home of the Conservatory Theatre Ensemble (CTE, formerly Ensemble Theater Company), formed by former student (Tam/Drake Class of 1952) and teacher Daniel Caldwell, notable alumni of which include Kathleen Quinlan, Tupac Shakur, Beth Behrs, Bridgit Mendler, and Courtney Thorne-Smith.
 ETC expanded its presence to include Redwood High School and Drake High School in the mid-1980s.
 The Daniel Caldwell Performing Arts Center a new facility features a new 10000 sqft multi-use theatre building as well as significant upgrades and renovations to Ruby Scott Auditorium.
 The center was completed in 2006.
-(ETC was renamed the Conservatory Theatre Ensemble (CTE).)
 The theatre is regionally known for its Fall & Spring One Act festival where students both act in and direct short plays.
 The program receives grants to host guest artists to direct and produce shows.